 Of the three (the other two being the Arctis 3 and 5), the Arctis 7 is the creamiest of the crop, offering a stainless steel finish and a balanced 7.1 Dolby Surround Sound that delivers powerful bidirectional sound and reliable noise cancellation.
 And its wireless connection is one of the clearest we've ever tested with nary a moment's lag.

-Affordable, but not the total package it should be
+Affordable, but not the total package that it should be

 Turtle Beach is clearly aiming to transform its headset lineup and shake-off that budget connotation that it's held for so long, with the Elite 800 sharing many of the high quality additions you'll find in the impressive Elite Pro.